TheButterflySDK/About/README.md

 [![Platform](https://img.shields.io/badge/Platform-Web-white.svg)](https://github.com/TheButterflySDK/Web)

 ## TL;DR
 Let’s stop the domestic violence together.
-Use our SDK to allow your user send their reports to our help centers around the world, from your mobile app.
+Use our SDK to allow your users consult with domestic violence experts around the world, discreetly, from your mobile app or website.

 ## Full explanation below 🤓

-The Butterfly SDK is your chance to take an active part, in the fight against domestic violence.
+#### The Butterfly Button is your chance to take an active part in the fight against domestic violence.

 ### How? (what do we suggest?) 😯
-Are you a mobile developer?
-Do you own a mobile application?
+Do you own a mobile application or website?
 That’s awesome!
-Now you can embed our **open-source** project inside your app and help us collect reports from anyone in a need, globally!
+Now you can put our **open-source** button inside your app / website and help anyone in a need, globally!

 ### Privacy, stability and security 🤝
 Our SDK is light, free to use, super easy to install and harmless.
 You can check out our public code online in [GitHub](https://github.com/TheButterflySDK?tab=repositories), it doesn’t require any special permission and won’t operate by itself.
-All you need to do is to call our reporter in case the user wants to (you’ll need an API key for that) and we’ll take it from there.
+All you need to do is to present our reporter in case the user wants to (you’ll need an API key for that) and we’ll take it from there.

 ### Obtain an API key 🔑
-Feel free to fill in our [registration form](https://docs.google.com/forms/d/e/1FAIpQLSfNEQdh6BIZ0BH5RTQoh1Sc7IWkPLolOnIcltLhtQ79XbmSnw/viewform) and we'll be happy to assist and provide your API key.
+Fill in our [registration form](https://docs.google.com/forms/d/e/1FAIpQLSfNEQdh6BIZ0BH5RTQoh1Sc7IWkPLolOnIcltLhtQ79XbmSnw/viewform) and we'll be happy to assist and provide your new API key.

 ### Plug n' Play 🔌
-We’re currently available for easy installation in [web](https://github.com/TheButterflySDK/Web), [iOS](https://github.com/TheButterflySDK/iOS), [Android](https://github.com/TheButterflySDK/Android) and [Flutter](https://github.com/TheButterflySDK/Flutter) for mobile.
+We’re currently available for easy installation in [web](https://github.com/TheButterflySDK/Web), [iOS](https://github.com/TheButterflySDK/iOS), [Android](https://github.com/TheButterflySDK/Android) and [Flutter for mobile](https://github.com/TheButterflySDK/Flutter).

-## User experience when using the Butterfly button
+## User experience when using the Butterfly Button
-So you decided to embed the butterfly button in your app - that's awesome!
+So you decided to embed the butterfly button in your app - that's great!

 ### Where would you put it?
 Anyware you like, it's your app.
-We don't try to hide the button, its actions are hidden.
-So you may put it in a convenient place inside your app.
+We don't attempt to hide the button although its usage is hidden.
+You may put it in a convenient place inside your app.

 Our suggestion is to put it in the app's settings screen, because almost every app has its own "Settings Screen".